The Stylize > Highlight

 Copy From Path Bin: allows you to re-use a path saved in the Bin for your position parameter.

-Center: replaces the position values for the current key with those of the center of the image.
+Center: replaces the position values for the current keyframe with those of the center of the image.

-Constant Speed: allows you to replace all the position values of the keys along the path, to always keep the same distance between 2 adjoining frames.
+Constant Speed: allows you to replace all the position values of the keyframes along the path, to always keep the same distance between 2 adjoining frames.

-Reset: deletes all the keys of your effect.
+Reset: deletes all the keyframes of your effect.

 The Ray Count parameter refines the result when applying the effect.
 The higher this value, the higher the quality of your image, the lower the value, the more noise your shadows will contain.